 These heavy gauntlets of brown iron are forged in the shape of an umber hulk's claws, and they fit the wearer's hands and forearms all the way up to the elbow.
-While wearing both claws, you gain a burrowing speed of 20 You can use a claw as a melee weapon while wearing it.
+While wearing both claws, you gain a burrowing speed of 20 feet, and you can tunnel through solid rock at a rate of 1 foot per round.

+You can use a claw as a melee weapon while wearing it.
 You have proficiency with it, and it deals 1d8 slashing damage on a hit (your Strength modifier applies to the attack and damage rolls, as normal).